mcu-tools/mcuboot/docs/design.md

 An image is checked for integrity immediately before it gets copied into the primary slot.
-If the boot loader doesn't perform an image swap, then it can perform an optional integrity check of the image in slot0 if `MCUBOOT_VALIDATE_SLOT0` is set, otherwise it doesn't perform an integrity check.
+If the boot loader doesn't perform an image swap, then it can perform an optional integrity check of the image in primary slot if `MCUBOOT_VALIDATE_PRIMARY_SLOT` is set, otherwise it doesn't perform an integrity check.

 During the integrity check, the boot loader verifies the following aspects of an image:
-    * 32-bit magic number must be correct (0x96f3b83d).
+​    * 32-bit magic number must be correct (0x96f3b83d).
-    * Image must contain an `image_tlv_info` struct, identified by its magic (0x6907) exactly following the firmware (hdr_size + img_size).
+​    * Image must contain an `image_tlv_info` struct, identified by its magic ​      (0x6907) exactly following the firmware (hdr_size + img_size).
-    * Image must contain a SHA256 TLV.
+​    * Image must contain a SHA256 TLV.
-    * Calculated SHA256 must match SHA256 TLV contents.
+​    * Calculated SHA256 must match SHA256 TLV contents.
-    * Image *may* contain a signature TLV.
-If it does, it must also have a KEYHASH TLV with the hash of the key that was used to sign.
-The list of keys will then be iterated over looking for the matching key, which then will then be used to verify the image contents.
+​    * Image *may* contain a signature TLV.
+If it does, it must also have a ​      KEYHASH TLV with the hash of the key that was used to sign.
+The list of ​      keys will then be iterated over looking for the matching key, which then ​      will then be used to verify the image contents.

 ## Security